Pee Like a Man!

 No, I would not go “commando.”

-Instead, I went into Sophia’s bedroom, and sifted through her underwear drawer.
+Instead, I went into Sophia’s underwear drawer.
 I pushed aside the thongs (how do women wear those things?) and the granny underwear (hey, I’m fashionable!), and tried to find something that was as close to a male brief as possible.
-My closest choice was a cotton yellow brief with red trim, and ”I Love Curious George” written across the ass.
+My closest choice was a cotton yellow brief with red trim, and “I Love Curious George” written across the ass.
 It didn’t fit perfectly; it looked like a small Speedo with Curious George’s face in front, but it would do until later.

 And yes, I am still at Sophia’s right now — and I am still wearing her panties!

 I hope you realize how brave I am for telling you all this.
 I hope this enables men all over the blogosphere to explore their own sexuality and not be afraid to experiment.
+Men love to tell stories about getting into the panties of some woman.
+But how many are confident enough to tell a story about getting into the panties of some woman — and I mean literally wearing them?!

 The Body Woman